Skip to main content

 Employers must provide employees with written notification regarding their dismissal along with all relevant information such as reasons for dismissal and effective date of termination.
 This document can also include details about any applicable severance pay or other benefits due upon the end of employment.

-It's essential for employers in The Netherlands to understand the various regulations surrounding dismissals so that they can ensure compliance with Dutch labor laws and protect themselves from potential legal action taken by dismissed employees.
-By familiarizing themselves with these processes and taking steps to properly notify impacted individuals, companies can avoid costly disputes down the line.
-With this knowledge in hand, we turn now towards appeal procedures available after receiving a dismissal notice.
+Employers in the Netherlands should understand the regulations surrounding dismissals so they can comply with Dutch labor laws and protect themselves from potential legal action.
+By familiarising themselves with these processes and properly notifying employees, companies can avoid costly disputes.

 Protesting against a dismissal under Dutch employment law